▶️ LISTEN TO THIS ARTICLE

 At the top, replicate real user sessions.
 This is where LLM-as-a-judge evaluation becomes essential, because you can't write deterministic assertions against free-form agent behavior.

 Combine programmatic checks (did the agent call the right tools in the right order?), statistical metrics (latency, token cost, completion rate), and judge-model scoring (was the output helpful, accurate, safe?) into a single evaluation suite.
 Run it against expanded personas and randomized tool failures.
-The goal isn't 100% pass rate.
+The goal isn't a perfect pass rate.
 It's knowing which failure modes your agent has and what their frequency is.

 The Tools That Actually Help